Three Laws of Robotics: The Three Laws in film

 Robby the Robot in Forbidden Planet (1956) has a hierarchical command structure which keeps him from harming humans, even when ordered to do so, as such orders cause a conflict and lock-up very much in the manner of Asimov's robots.
 Robby is one of the first cinematic depictions of a robot with internal safeguards put in place in this fashion.
 Asimov was delighted with Robby and noted that Robby appeared to be programmed to follow his Three Laws.

 Isaac Asimov's works have been adapted for cinema several times with varying degrees of critical and commercial success.
 Some of the more notable attempts have involved his "Robot" stories, including the Three Laws.

 The film Bicentennial Man (1999) features Robin Williams as the Three Laws robot NDR-114 (the serial number is partially a reference to Stanley Kubrick's signature numeral).
 Williams recites the Three Laws to his employers, the Martin family, aided by a holographic projection.
 The film only loosely follows the original story.

 Harlan Ellison's proposed screenplay for I, Robot began by introducing the Three Laws, and issues growing from the Three Laws form a large part of the screenplay's plot development.
 Due to various complications in the Hollywood moviemaking system, to which Ellison's introduction devotes much invective, his screenplay was never filmed.

-In the 1986 movie Aliens, after the android Bishop accidentally cuts himself. he attempts to reassure Ripley by stating that: "It is impossible for me to harm or by omission of action, allow to be harmed, a human being".
+In the 1986 movie Aliens, after Bishop is revealed to be an android, Ripley is highly suspicious of him.
+He attempts to reassure by stating that: "It is impossible for me to harm or by omission of action, allow to be harmed, a human being".